Fady-Esam/social-media-app/README.md

 # 📱 Flutter Social Media App

 A sleek and high-performance Flutter-based social media application inspired by modern short-form video platforms.
-Created for smooth user interaction and real-time engagement, this project showcases seamless media handling, and integration with scalable cloud services.
+Developed for smooth user interaction and real-time engagement, this project showcases seamless media handling, and integration with scalable cloud services.
-Built MVVM clean architecture for scalability and maintainability and BLoC pattern for predictable and scalable UI logic.
+Built with MVVM architecture for scalability and maintainability and BLoC pattern for predictable and scalable UI logic.

 ---